Pattamundai: History

 emigrated to tracts less exposed to the destructive action of storm- waves.
-In the census of 1901, it was noted that the population of pattamundai was steadily growing after the construction of protective embankments and the offer of easy terms of settlement by the British led to considerable reclamation of land which had been thrown out of oultivation by the salt-water floods of 1885.
+In the census of 1901, it was noted that the population of pattamundai was steadily growing after the construction of protective embankments and the offer of easy terms of settlement by the British led to considerable reclamation of land which had been thrown out of cultivation by the salt-water floods of 1885.
 The Sub-Registrar's office was opened in Pattamundai in 1908.
 Pattamundai was a part of the Cuttack District until 1994.
 During the British period it was an important point between the capital city of Cuttack and the estates of Aali & Kanika and the ports of Chandabali and Dhamara.
 Being a major center of business, markets flourished here along with other places like Jajpur, Jagatsinghpur, Kendrapara.
 Agricultural and hand crafted products were exported to other parts of India like Madras, Bombay, Ceylon, the Maldive islands and European countries.